Menu

 • Proofs: We will send the corresponding author instructions for reviewing and correcting article proofs.
 Please review the proofs and return any corrections as soon as possible, or by the deadline requested, so as not to delay the publication process.
 The corresponding author is responsible for sending the production team one set of proof corrections.
 When the corresponding author sends in their corrections, we will assume this is the definitive version and that if any of the co-authors needed to see the first proof, that the corresponding author would have arranged this and obtained their edits.

-• Sage Production: At Sage we place an extremely strong emphasis on the highest possible production standards.
-We attach a great deal of importance to our quality service levels in production and publication.
+• Sage Production: We place a strong emphasis on the highest possible production standards, upholding quality service levels in production and publication.
 We also seek to uphold excellent author relations throughout the publication process.
-We value your feedback to ensure we continue to improve our author service levels.
-On publication all corresponding authors will receive a brief survey on your experience of publishing with Sage.
-Do take the time to complete this as we are responsive to your comments, and they are valued highly by our journal editors.
+Your feedback is valuable, helping us continue to improve our author service levels.
+Upon publication all corresponding authors will receive a brief survey on your experience of publishing with Sage.
+Please take the time to complete this as we are responsive to your comments, and they are valued highly by our journal editors

 • Open access continuous publication: Many open access journals operate on a continuous publication model where articles are posted online as soon as they have completed the production process in a fully citable form.
 At this time articles are free to view and download for all.
-As there are no issues to fill and no page count constraints, the time to publication is often quick.
-Check the 'Latest Articles' tab on the journal website for the latest published content.
-Articles are batched periodically (every month, quarter, or year, according to the journal), and are then available on the 'Archive' tab on the journal website.
+With no issues to fill and no page count constraints, the time to publication is often quick.

 • OnlineFirst publication: Many Sage journals benefit from OnlineFirst, a feature offered through the Sage Journals platform.
-It allows final revision articles (completed articles in queue for assignment to an upcoming issue) to be published online prior to their inclusion in a final print and online journal issue.
+It allows completed articles in queue for assignment to an upcoming issue to be published online prior to their inclusion in a final print and online journal issue.
 This significantly reduces the lead time between submission and publication.
-For more information, please see our OnlineFirst Fact Sheet.
+The article is fully readable and citable at this stage.
+For more information, please see What is OnlineFirst publication?

-For general author queries, please visit the Journals Solutions portal which contains answers to common questions.
+For general author queries, please visit Sage Journals Support.

 If your article is accepted you will need to sign a Contributor license.
 If you are publishing in a subscription-based journal, Sage’s Contributor license is an exclusive license agreement which means that the author retains copyright in the work but grants Sage the sole and exclusive right and license to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than Sage.
 In this case copyright in the work will be assigned from the author to the society.